BUFFINGTON: Single-family detached houses under fire

 But critics of the move to dilute local control over housing and to eliminate single-family developments have a lot of talking points, too:

 2. While most people agree that affordable housing is a worthwhile goal, critics of these ideas say eliminating exclusive single-family developments won't automatically create more affordable housing.
-In some areas, especially in urban areas where land is expensive, replacing one single-family home may indeed create three or four new townhomes or multiplexes, but those might be built for wealthier clientele depending on the area.
+In some areas, especially in urban areas where land is expensive, replacing one single-family home may indeed create three or four new townhomes or multiplexes, but those might be built for more wealthy clientele, negating any affordability benefits.

 •••

 I'm not sure Georgia will fast-track this kind of effort.
-It tends to be focused in more liberal states for now and, even there, it's been controversial.
+Housing density issues tend to be focused in more liberal states — and even there, it's been controversial.
+There are a lot of white liberals who preach about affordable housing, but not in their own neighborhoods.

 Still, Georgia's Republican legislature hasn't been hesitant about weakening local government authority on a wide variety of issues.
 We saw that last year during the Covid crisis when the state overruled local governments on Covid restrictions.